cib11164/cib11164/README.md

 - 👋 Hi, I’m @cib11164 aka Kirsty
 - 👀 I’m interested in UX/UI, web design, product development and being a software engineer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript, Python & SQL on the Code First Girls (CFG) Degree
 - 💞️ I’m looking to collaborate on all things CFG

 <!---